Double Gloucester Cheese vs Kasseri Cheese

 Kasseri is a semi-hard cheese made predominantly from sheep's milk, with up to 20% goat's milk allowed.
 Originating in Greece, it is smooth and pale yellow, known for its elastic texture and mild, buttery flavor with a slight tang.
 Kasseri is often used in pies, pastries, and as a table cheese, especially in Greek and Turkish cuisines.

-Double Gloucester Cheese comes from England.
-Kasseri Cheese originated from Greece.
+• Origin: Double Gloucester Cheese (England), Kasseri Cheese (Greece)

 Double Gloucester Cheese Kasseri Cheese